-The participation of stakeholders promotes effective decisions, by giving groups affected by those decisions the opportunity to communicate their needs and interests and support governments in tailoring, implementing http://www.2030agenda.undp.org/content/2030agenda/en/home/resources/toolsand-guidelines-for-development-practitioners.html http://data.un.org/ and reviewing public policies.
-Participation and consultation also build ownership of the 2030 Agenda, and therefore contributes to a whole-ofsociety approach to the implementation of the SDGs.
+The participation of stakeholders promotes effective decisions, by giving groups affected by those decisions the opportunity to communicate their needs and interests and support governments in tailoring, implementing and reviewing public policies.
+Participation and consultation also build ownership of the 2030 Agenda, and therefore contributes to a whole-of-society approach to the implementation of the SDGs.
 The 2030 Agenda calls upon stakeholders to be actively engaged throughout the process of design, implementation, monitoring and review of the 2030 Agenda.